intel/nauta/docs/user-guide/advanced/packs.md

 It is recommended to keep requests and limits on the same values.
 Also requested limits never should be bigger than resources available on node.

-Please note, that you can use `cpu` and `memory` pack parameters when you want to change both requests and limits, e.g. following command:
+**Note:** You can use `cpu` and `memory` pack parameters when you want to change both requests and limits using the following command:
 ```
 nctl experiment submit multinode.py -p cpu 2 -p memory 4Gi
 ```
-will submit an experiment with CPU requests and limits set to 2, and memory requests and limits set to 4Gi.
+Will submit an experiment with CPU requests and limits set to 2, and memory requests and limits set to 4Gi.

-In order to change these defaults, following parameters should be adjusted (using methods described in Modifying values section):
+To change these defaults, following parameters should be adjusted (using methods described in Modifying values section):

 | Template      | Resource parameters |
 | --- | --- |